 - Lead is a toxin and there are potential environmental and human health risks from using it in ammunition.
 Restrictions on the use of lead shot are already in place across the UK to address proven environmental concerns about the impact of lead shot on waterbirds.
-The Environmental Protection (Restriction on Use of Lead Shot) (England) Regulations 1999, amended 2002 and 2003, prohibit the use of lead shot for all wildfowl, with further restrictions below the high water mark of ordinary spring tides, and over specific SSSIs.
-Similar restrictions on lead ammunition are in place in Northern Ireland, Scotland, and Wales. - The draft Agency Opinion published by the Health & Safety Executive (HSE) in October 2023, following a public consultation on its restriction dossier for the use of lead in ammunition, proposed a total ban on lead shot, for both game shooting and clay pigeon shooting, with a derogation for internationally competing clay shots, after a 5-year transition period.
-The HSE's subsequent socio-economic consultation looked for evidence to reduce that transition period from 5 years to 3 years.
-The Countryside Alliance considers the 5-year transition period to be the minimum necessary to allow cartridge manufacturers to meet the total demand for non-lead cartridges.
-Less than 5 years would endanger shooting businesses for a variety of reasons, the details of which were provided in our response to the consultation.
+The Environmental Protection (Restriction on Use of Lead Shot) (England) Regulations 1999, amended 2002 and 2003, prohibits the use of lead shot for all wildfowl, with further restrictions below the high water mark of ordinary spring tides, and over specific SSSIs.
+Similar restrictions on lead ammunition are in place in Northern Ireland, Scotland, and Wales. - The government is still to respond to the Health and Safety Executive's (HSE) proposals on restricting lead in ammunition, and its recommendation that lead shot should be banned in all shotgun ammunition with a five-year transition and that lead should be prohibited for all rifle ammunition for live quarry shooting of calibre .243 and above with a three-year transition.
+However, the EU Commission has recently published its proposals having rejected the recommendations of its agency for a five-year transition for lead in shotgun cartridge, instead suggesting that a ban on lead shot for hunting should be introduced in three years.
+The UK process for introducing restrictions has run alongside that of the EU since Brexit so it is possible that the government will take the view that a three-year transition is also sufficient for hunters in the UK as it has been judged in the EU.

-• The Alliance remains committed to promoting a full, timely and voluntary transition away from the use of lead shot, which is essential for the sustainability and reputation of game shooting.
-A minority of the lead shot currently used in shotgun ammunition is produced for and used in game shooting.
-Since the announcement in February 2020 by several organisations with an interest in game shooting, including the Alliance, calling for a voluntary transition away from the use of lead shot for live quarry shooting using shotguns, many viable and affordable non-lead cartridges have come to the market.
-There has also been rapid development of biodegradable shot-cups and wads, which are essential in keeping plastics out of the countryside.
-We continue to encourage all game shooters to move to alternatives to lead shot as soon as they are able to do so.
+• A ban on lead ammunition has been inevitable for many years, and the Alliance remains committed to promoting a full transition away from the use of lead shot, which is essential for the sustainability and reputation of game shooting.
+Thanks to a number of organisations with an interest in game shooting, including the Alliance, calling for a voluntary transition away from the use of lead shot for live quarry shooting using shotguns five years ago, many viable and affordable non-lead cartridges have now come to the market.
+There has also been rapid development of biodegradable wads, which are essential in keeping plastics out of the countryside.
+We continue to encourage all game shots to move to alternatives to lead shot with biodegradable wads as soon as they are able to do so.